 The temperature control offered by greenhouse enclosures allows growers to grow crops outside of the regular season.
 With its cooling and heating features, you can grow and harvest food all year round.

-Disadvantages of Using Aquaponics Greenhouse
+The Disadvantages of Using Aquaponics Greenhouse

-Aside from its initial costs, using an aquaponics greenhouse also has its disadvantages that you need to be aware of so you can adequately decide if this is the best solution for you.
+Using an aquaponics greenhouse also has its disadvantages that you need to be aware of so you can adequately decide if this is the best solution for you.